Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium: Methods

 The studied parameter sets include different turbulence strengths, defined by the turbulent Mach number $\mathcal{M}=\sigma_v / c$ that is dependent on the velocity dispersion $\sigma_v$ and the sound speed $c$ \citep{Beattie2019}.
 This Mach number determines the statistical distribution of the density and velocity, as can be seen in Fig.~\ref{fig:PDF_rho} with the density PDF.
-Lower turbulent Mach numbers only show slight density variations (e.g. $\mathcal{M}=0.3$, blue line), whereas higher turbulent Mach numbers result in dense filaments and empty voids (e.g. $\mathcal{M}=3$, pink line).
-Because the turbulent Mach number of the interstellar and circumstellar medium around stars can differ significantly depending on the exact location of the star, we take different Mach numbers into account -- from subsonic ($\mathcal{M}=0.3$) to transonic ($\mathcal{M}=1$) and supersonic ($\mathcal{M}=3$), and compare them to the homogeneous case ($\mathcal{M}=0$).
-This Mach number range reflects typical conditions in the ISM, with observed values ranging from subsonic (a few tenths) to supersonic \citep[e.g.][$\mathcal{M}=0.17$--8]{Heyer2006,Ginsburg2013,Schneider2013, Marchal2021}.
+Lower turbulent Mach numbers only show slight density variations (e.g., $\mathcal{M}=0.3$, blue line), whereas higher turbulent Mach numbers result in dense filaments and empty voids (e.g., $\mathcal{M}=3$, pink line).
+Because the turbulent Mach number of the interstellar and circumstellar medium around stars can differ significantly depending on the exact location of the star, we took different Mach numbers into account -- from subsonic ($\mathcal{M}=0.3$) to transonic ($\mathcal{M}=1$) and supersonic ($\mathcal{M}=3$), and compared them to the homogeneous case ($\mathcal{M}=0$).
+This Mach number range reflects typical conditions in the ISM, with observed values ranging from subsonic (a few tenths) to supersonic \citep[e.g.,][$\mathcal{M}=0.17$--8]{Heyer2006,Ginsburg2013,Schneider2013, Marchal2021}.

-We also include different ISM densities since SNe can occur in media of various densities.
-Stars can remain in their birth molecular cloud throughout their lifetime, where they can explode close to dense filaments or in a medium that was emptied by previous SNRs, or drift away from the cloud to lower density media \citep{MaykerChen2023, Sarbadhicary2023}.
+We also included different ISM densities since SNe can occur in media of various densities.
+Stars can remain in their birth molecular cloud throughout their lifetime, where they can explode close to dense filaments or in a medium that is emptied by previous SNRs, or can drift away from the cloud to lower density media \citep{MaykerChen2023, Sarbadhicary2023}.
 Thus, we chose to study different average ISM number densities of $n=\unit[1,10\text{ and }100]{cm^{-3}}$ in addition to the set of studied turbulent Mach numbers to comprehensively cover various realistic SNR surroundings.
 The column density of such a turbulence simulation box can be seen in Fig.~\ref{fig:turbulence_comparison} (left).
-Furthermore, slices of all simulations that were carried out in this study are visualized in Appendix~\ref{sec:appendix_SNRevo}, in Figs.~\ref{fig:gas_pics_ISM1}, \ref{fig:gas_pics_ISM10}, and \ref{fig:gas_pics_ISM100} for the low, intermediate, and high density environments, respectively.
+Furthermore, slices of all simulations that were carried out in this study are visualized in Appendix~\ref{sec:appendix_SNRevo}, in Figs.~\ref{fig:gas_pics_ISM1}, \ref{fig:gas_pics_ISM10}, and \ref{fig:gas_pics_ISM100} for the low-, intermediate-, and high-density environments, respectively.